mayfrost/guides/KERNEL.md

 * Download the patch file there.
 * Following options assume is __gzipped__.

-You have threee options to patch the kernel.
+You have three options to patch the kernel.

 ### OPTION 1: Git
 Git can be used to fallback from the patch and revert to the upatched source.